-Transactions with Associates, Joint Ventures and Other Affiliates
+Transactions with Joint Ventures and Other Affiliates

-We enter into transactions with associates (or associated companies), joint ventures and affiliates.
-The profits from such transactions are eliminated in proportion to the share that we have in such associated companies, joint ventures and affiliated companies.
+We enter into transactions with joint ventures and affiliates.
+The profits from such transactions are eliminated in proportion to the share that we have in such joint ventures and affiliated companies.
 We believe that all of these transactions take place at arm's length.
-For a complete list of our associates (or associated companies), joint ventures and affiliates, please see Note 7 of our audited consolidated financial statements for the year ended December 31, 2012.
+For a list of our joint ventures, please see Note 9 of our audited consolidated financial statements for the year ended December 31, 2015.

-The following table summarizes the sales to and purchases from associates (or associated companies), joint ventures and affiliated companies for the years 2010, 2011 and 2012.
+The following table summarizes the sales to and purchases from related parties for the years 2014 and 2015.